yurkao/spark-dns/README.md

         - On Structured Streaming this may produce empty DataFrames on no updates
     - When using `xfr=axfr`, entire DNS zone `A` records will be returned
 7. Handling temporary failures during zone transfer (similar to `failOnDataLoss` in Spark+Kafka)
+8. Batch write support to send updates to DNS server: zone if derived from record/row FQDN

 ### Upcoming features
 1. Transaction signatures support for DNS zone transfers (aka TSIGs)